Youniwemi/aiify/readme.txt

 = How do I get an OpenAI API key? =

-You can retrieve an OpenAI API key by signing up on the OpenAI website at https://platform.openai.com/signup.
+You can retrieve an OpenAI API key by [signing up](https://platform.openai.com/signup) on the OpenAI website.

 = Is OpenAI free? =

 OpenAI offers a simple and flexible pricing model.
 You only pay for what you use.
-For more information on OpenAI's pricing, please visit https://openai.com/pricing.
+For more information on OpenAI's [pricing](https://openai.com/pricing).

 = How do I generate AI content? =

-To create new content with Aiify Blocks, simply add Aiify Block to your page, post, or any Block editor active post type.
+To create new content with Aiify, simply add Aiify Block to your page, post, or any Block editor active post type.
 You can then use our preconfigured prompts or write your own perfect prompt, and then click the "write" button.

 = How can I customize the generated content? =